elliotherriman/calico/documentation/getting started.md

 And to break that down...

-- `option`: the options object (just an English to French dictionary, remember?)
+- `option`: the options object (like a dictionary, remember?)
+- `.`: how we mark that we're accessing something within that object,
-- `.property`: the value we're accessing,
+- `property`: the property we're accessing, which corresponds to a value,
 - `=`: equals, which is how we assign a new value to that property,
 - `value`: the new value,
 - `;`: a symbol that marks the end of our line.
-I think it's usually optional in Javascript, but it's good practice.

 The important thing to remember is this.
 You absolutely can't break your game or computer by experimenting.
-That's how you learned, and I know that, because that's how I learned.
-Just make backups every hour or so, and you'll be absolutely fine.
+That's how you learn, and I know that, because that's how I learned.
+Just make backups every hour or so, and every time before you do something big, and you'll be absolutely fine.

 ## Testing your game